 Tesla Roadster (250 mph)

 The long-awaited follow-up to Tesla’s very first car is more than just a Roadster 2.0.
-Thanks to its otherworldly performance, the new Roadster is now one of the fastest cars in the world.
+It is now one of the fastest cars in the world.
 And, how fast is it exactly?
 Elon Musk promises the top speed north of 250 mph and 0 to 60 mph acceleration of just 1.9 seconds.
 Moreover, the Tesla Roadster should be able to clear a quarter mile in under 9 seconds while hitting 100 mph from standstill in 4.2 seconds.
 And Tesla’s head man says this will only be the base model.
 I’d like to see how “performance” version fares.
 First production car ever to hit 60 mph in less than 2 seconds should also provide a hefty 620-mile range.
 Well, not if you drive it the way it can be driven, but theoretically.
 The upcoming Tesla Roadster and its 200 kWh battery pack will likely cost up to $250,000.

 Koenigsegg Regera (250 mph)